-The SAEMF GEMA Research Grant is intended to provide financial support for a junior researcher in the field of international emergency medicine to enter a mentored project.
-Frequently there is a financial barrier to field travel for junior researchers participating in a mentored project.
+The SAEMF/GEMA Research Pilot Grant is intended to provide financial support for a junior researcher in the field of international emergency medicine to enter a mentored project in collaboration with an international partner or partners.
 This grant is meant to support the travel costs of the awardee as well as minor direct research costs to allow for field participation in a project.

 EXPECTATIONS OF PROPOSAL

-This grant is not intended to support an independent research project, but instead to support the mentee’s role in a larger or existing project related to international emergency medicine/global health in collaboration with an international partner or partners.
+This grant is not intended to support an independent research project, but instead to support the mentee's role in a larger or existing project related to international emergency medicine/global health in collaboration with an international partner or partners.